M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Integrated properties of regions

-The difference in nebular line ratios of ID\,106 with respect to ID\,98 and 99 is evident.
-The latter two exhibit line ratios in the areas occupied by classical \hii\ regions in the BPT diagrams, while ID\,106 occupies the region above the classical \cite{Kewley2001} lines, typically associated to PNe and AGN.
+The difference in nebular line ratios of ID\,120 with respect to ID\,112 and 113 is evident.
+The latter two exhibit line ratios in the areas occupied by classical \hii\ regions in the BPT diagrams, while ID\,120 occupies the region above the classical demarcation lines lines from \cite{Kewley2001}, typically associated to PNe and AGN.